-Here's what is appealing — and what's dangerous — about several popular ways kids use the Internet, along with suggested rules to keeping kids safe online.
-The bottom line: Communicate with your child.
+Here's what is appealing — and what's dangerous — about several popular ways kids use the internet, along with suggested rules for keeping kids safe online.
+The bottom line: communicate with your child.
 Discuss what she's doing online and why.
 Set rules, and talk about them.
 Then keep talking, since your child can earn more rights and responsibilities as she grows.
 If she feels comfortable with these conversations, she will be more likely to let you know when she runs into an online bully or stumbles upon inappropriate content.
 While keeping kids safe, be a role model with your own Internet habits, since your child is likely to emulate your behavior.

 These basic rules apply to keeping kids safe online; visit Commonsense.com for age-by-age tips.